szwalker/Go-Four-It-iOS-App/README.md

 The `SceneKit` provides us a node tree for the view, and allows us to attach or remove any scenes to the view to display and interact with the user.

 We used `AVFoundation` to provide sound effects on the following events have occurred:
-1. when the user pressed the confirm button and placed a chess on board;
+1. when the user pressed the confirm button and placed a chess on board.
-2. when a winner occurred;
+2. when a winner occurred.
 3. when a user pressed the quit button.
 4. when a user selects the solo mode.